Utah's 2nd congressional district: 2023–2027 boundaries

+2027–2033 boundaries

 List of members representing the district

 District borders are periodically redrawn and some district residences may no longer be in the current 2nd district.

+Until 1913, Utah only elected from the former at-large district.

 Election results

 1912

 Note: The 1912 election consisted of an all-party election to the two at-large seats.
-Howell was elected to the first at-large seat, while Johnson was elected to the second at-large seat.
+Joseph Howell was elected to the first at-large seat on the basis of winning the most votes overall, while Jacob Johnson was elected to the second at-large seat.